 Additionally, as a graduate student, Amanda worked as a volunteer research assistant for professors evaluating an intervention within a local program targeted toward pregnant and/or parenting mothers with substance use disorders; additionally, Amanda coauthored a literature review and evaluation of interventions directed toward criminal justice involved women and presented this research at the 2016 annual conference for the American Society of Criminology.

-Jasmine Terwilliger, BA is the office manager for the Behavioral Wellness Clinic.
+Jasmine Fairfax, BA is the office manager for the Behavioral Wellness Clinic.
 She ensures that operations are running smoothly and oversees the work of the other office staff.
 This includes phone intakes, payment processing, and scheduling.

 Jasmine graduated from the University of Louisville with top honors, majoring in Nutrition Science and minoring in Chemistry and Math.
 She plans on pursuing graduate studies in Nutrition and Culinary Arts.
 When not working or studying, she enjoys baking, singing, and spending time with her family.